kolibry-js/kolibry/packages/create-app/template/README.md

 Edit the [slides.md](./slides.md) to see the changes.

-Learn more about Kolibri on [documentations](https://kolibri.show/).
+Learn more about Kolibry on [documentations](https://kolibry.dev/).